Wednesday, December 31, 2008

 Though I've lost 200 pounds following surgery, I'm still struggling with health issues and disordered eating along with the added excitement of crippling debt from medical bills; chronic pain; and clinical life-long depression and anxiety.

 My depression reached the point that I was institutionalized for eight days in January 2009.
-I was diagnosed with bipolar disorder (among several other things) and put on medication that has made me feel calmer and saner than I ever had in my entire life.
+I was diagnosed with bipolar disorder (among several other things) and put on medication that made me feel calmer and saner than I ever had in my entire life.

 Then a friend - whom I'd known online for eight years via my blog - offered to let me move in.
 I laughed for awhile because, seriously, move to Alabama?
 You must be kidding.
 But everything was in such disarray that I decided to go for it.